Saikat2407/OPPS-/README.md

 ``Static method can't be overridden``

-* Suppose All those static method that were being inherited there is no point in inheriting in the child class coz the method in the parent class will always run no matter from which object you call it's not dependent on object coz its static.
+* Suppose All those static method that were being inherited there is no point in inheriting in the child class coz the method in the AbstractMethod.parent class will always run no matter from which object you call it's not dependent on object coz its static.

 * <strong> Overriding depends on object, Static method doesn't depend on object hence static method can't be overridden.</strong>